From the office of State University of New York Chancellor Jim Malatras:

 About The State University of New York

 The State University of New York is the largest comprehensive system of higher education in the United States, and more than 95 percent of all New Yorkers live within 30 miles of any one of SUNY’s 64 colleges and universities.
-Across the system, SUNY has four academic health centers, five hospitals, four medical schools, two dental schools, the state’s only college of optometry, and manages one US Department of Energy National Laboratory.
+Across the system, SUNY has four academic health centers, five hospitals, four medical schools, two dental schools, a law school, the state’s only college of optometry, and manages one US Department of Energy National Laboratory.
 In total, SUNY serves about 1.3 million students in credit-bearing courses and programs, continuing education, and community outreach programs.
 SUNY oversees nearly a quarter of academic research in New York.
-Research expenditures system-wide were more than $1.0 billion in fiscal year 2020, including significant contributions from students and faculty.
+Research expenditures system-wide are nearly $1.1 billion in fiscal year 2021, including significant contributions from students and faculty.
 There are more than three million SUNY alumni worldwide, and one in three New Yorkers with a college degree is a SUNY alum.
 To learn more about how SUNY creates opportunity, visit www.suny.edu.